-A Crossroads Journey to Know God Better through His Word.
+A Crossroads Journey to know God better through His Word.
 January 2026-June 2027.
-Binders for personal and small group study are available in our church lobby starting December 14.
+Binders for personal and small group study are available in our church lobby.

 Curious about life, hope, or faith?